xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 ![](350/00.png)
 ![](350/01.png)
-The warning says the used php version (latest) is not tested for this iTop version by Combodo.
+The warning says the used php version (latest) is not tested for this itop version by Combodo. *(not appening with debian 11 because its repositories has an older php version)*
 ![](350/02.png)
 ![](350/03.png)
 ![](350/04.png)
 ![](350/05.png)
 ![](350/06.png)
-The `Server Name` is *localhost* because the iTop instance  & the mysql server are hosted in the same host *- can be replaced by the ip address of the external mysql server if using the seperate solution*.
+The `Server Name` is *localhost* because the itop instance  & the mysql server are on the same host *- can be replaced by the ip address of the external mysql server if using the seperate solution*.

-The `Login` & the `Password` was created in the installation proccess of the `debian-mysql-install.sh` script.
+The `Login` & the `Password` was created during the `debian-mysql-install.sh` script process *- asked at the beginning -*.
 ![](350/07.png)
 The database name found was also created during the installation process.
 ![](350/08.png)
 ![](350/09.png)
-`Person C` will have admin privilieges for this iTop instance.
+`Person C` will have admin privilieges for this itop instance, since it is the `Technical Manager`. (*can add more admins after*)

-The `Language` is set for the user only.
+The `Language` set is for this user only.
 ![](350/10.png)
 Here the `Default Language` for all users can be changed.
 Can also be changed by individual users after deploying.
 ![](350/11.png)